Javascript, Typescript, and ESLint Checklist

 JS-07: Avoid console.logs.

 Console.log is useful for certain situations in development.
-All console.log statements should be commented out in master.
+All debugging console.log statements should be commented out in master.

 JS-08: Use JSDoc (TSDoc) comments appropriately.